top of page

 I grinned.
 “Andy, my fellow GAD survivor.
 What’s the occasion?”

-“I used to feel like my anxiety was running the whole show, Bruce.
-Every day was just a giant spiral of ‘what ifs.’
+I used to feel like my anxiety ran the whole show,” he said.
+“Every day was just one long spiral of ‘what ifs.’

 Warrior Solution

 “I realized,” Andy continued, adjusting his glasses, “that GAD isn’t the enemy.
 It’s a challenge I can meet with the Warrior approach — and triumph over, one day at a time.
-I no longer feel alone in a battle I didn’t choose.
+I no longer feel alone in a battle I didn’t choose.”

-When I picked up your book I Triumphed over Bipolar, Alcoholism, and Anxiety Disorder by Becoming a Mental Health Warrior, it has the warrior blueprint.
+“When I picked up your book I Triumphed over Bipolar, Alcoholism and Anxiety Disorder by Becoming a Mental Health Warrior, I found the Warrior blueprint.
 Not just for surviving — but for actually living like a Warrior.
 Every page showed me how to face life on my terms.”

 I nodded.
 “Exactly.
-SELF-HELP doesn’t mean doing it all alone — it means building the mindset and tools to take charge of your emotions, move forward with strength and lean on your support tribe when you need backup.”
+SELF-HELP doesn’t mean doing it all alone.
+It means building the mindset and tools to take charge of your emotions, move forward with strength and lean on your support tribe when you need backup.”

-Matter of fact, let me give you three examples of how I triumphed last week!
+He grinned.
+“Matter of fact, let me give you three examples of how I triumphed last week!

 Example 1: Finances and Future Panic

-"Last week," Andy said, "I checked my bank account, and my brain went full DEFCON 1: 'You’re broke.
+“Last week,” Andy said, “I checked my bank account, and my brain went full DEFCON 1: ‘You’re broke.
 You’ll never retire.
-You probably shouldn’t even buy spinach.'"
+You probably shouldn’t even buy spinach.’

-"Classic GAD," I said.
-"Right?
-So I pulled out my Warrior tool: Financial Facts vs Fear.
-I sat down, made a list of what I knew was true versus what my brain was spinning.
+“Right?”
+Andy replied.
+“So I pulled out my Warrior tool: Financial Facts vs Fear.
+I sat down and made a simple list — what I knew was true versus what my brain was spinning.”

-Turns out, I’m not broke — I just paid a couple of bills early.
+“Turns out, I’m not broke — I just paid a couple of bills early.
 I am managing my expenses.
-That restored me to calm place, where I am in charge.
-So yes, I bought the spinach."
+That brought me back to a calm place, where I’m in charge.”

 Our Turn:

-Example 2: The Project Perfection Panic
+Example 2: Project Perfection Panic

 “Then there was the presentation I had to give,” Andy said, eyes wide.
 “I spent hours tweaking the font size — because what if the audience hates Arial?
 What if my data isn’t ‘insightful’ enough?”